GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 Python is available as a standalone package by following the download link at `<http://www.python.org>`_.

-Alternatively it is available in Python distributions such as `Anaconda <http://continuum.io/downloads>`_ that also include common Python packages.

-And as noted in :ref:`pygplates_using_the_correct_python_version` you will need to install the correct version of Python if you are using pre-built versions of pyGPlates.
+And as noted in :ref:`pygplates_using_the_correct_python_version` you will need to install the correct version of Python if you are using a pre-compiled version of pyGPlates.

 .. _pygplates_using_the_correct_python_version:

 Using the correct Python version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As noted in :ref:`pygplates_getting_started_installation_external` the pre-built macOS and Windows pyGPlates libraries have been compiled for a specific version of Python (such as 64-bit Python 3.8.x on macOS).
+As noted in :ref:`pygplates_getting_started_installation_external` the pre-compiled macOS and Windows pyGPlates libraries have been compiled for a specific version of Python (such as 64-bit Python 3.8.x on macOS).
 So if you attempt to import pyGPlates into a Python interpreter with a different version then you will get an error.

-For example, on Windows if you attempt to import a pre-built pyGPlates library compiled for 64-bit Python **3.7.x** into a 64-bit Python **3.8.x** interpreter then you will get an error similar to:
+For example, on Windows if you attempt to import a pre-compiled pyGPlates library compiled for 64-bit Python **3.7.x** into a 64-bit Python **3.8.x** interpreter then you will get an error similar to:
 ::